Bachelor of Science

 Semester 4

-• Complete 1 additional anthropology course and 1 additional related foundation course
+• Complete 1 additional anthropology course and 1 additional related course

 • 2.5 GPA required for all critical-tracking courses